-It is so great to have you all back in the classroom with us, Miss Howells (Class Teacher) and Mr Hunter (Teaching Assistant and PPA Cover).
+Year 6 are working with Miss Howells (Class Teacher), Mrs Curry (PPA cover) and Mr Hunter (Teaching Assistant).
 The children make Year 6 an interesting and vibrant learning environment.
 Every day is different and we encourage the children to support one another to achieve their goals and aspirations.
 We believe in preparing all children thoroughly for their futures and want the children to be happy, confident and eager to learn.

 We require the children to bring in their PE kits on a Monday and take them home on a Friday as we like to be prepared for spontaneous outdoor lessons and activities when the weather allows.
-For example, we have completed many orienteering tasks (linked to the curriculum) this term already which allowed the children to develop and practise their arithmetic, reasoning and SPAG skills.
+For example, we will complete many orienteering tasks (linked to the curriculum) during the year which will allow the children to develop and practise their arithmetic, reasoning and SPAG skills.

 During this term, we will be very productive.
 In literacy, I am hoping we will enjoy reading the book Room 13, by Robert Swindells, and then devise various pieces of quality work about the setting and characters inspired by the book.
 Whilst following the Whiterose scheme of work in Maths, which focuses on teaching for mastery, we will cover place value, all the written methods for the four operations, fraction and coordinates.
 In Science, we will learn about living things and their habitats.

 Our topic work is based on Fantastic Forests and then the Victorians.
 This will involve using our geography and history skills looking at the local area.
 In PE, the children will play hockey and tag rugby.

 Click below for this years long term plan.

 During a walk down the Dene last week, the children identified different vegetation when looking at our local woodland.